Contact Lens Care

 What causes myopia?

 Myopia occurs when the eyeball grows too long.
-This prevents light from focusing on the retina (light-sensitive tissue) at the back of the eye.
-This causes light rays to focus at a point in front of the retina, rather than directly on its surface and results in distant objects appearing blurred.
+When the eyeball is slightly too long, this prevents light from focusing on the retina (light-sensitive tissue) at the back of the eye.
+As a result, light rays focus on a point in front of the retina, rather than directly on its surface.
+This causes distant objects to appear blurred.

 Myopia can also be caused by the cornea and/or lens being too curved for the length of the eyeball.
 In some cases, myopia is due to a combination of these factors.